 Frequently, many other preachers are also exposed as conmen and charlatans who twist Scripture in order to brainwash and deceive their followers for monetary gain.

-Other churches or ministries are also exposed for either supporting or covering up various kinds of abuses perpetrated by their own leaders.
+Many churches or ministries have been exposed for either supporting or covering up various kinds of abuses perpetrated by their own leaders.

 Therefore hypocrisy in the church is witnessed and observed by both non-christians and true Christian believers.
 Unfortunately religious hypocrisy has become a major deterrent towards bringing people to a genuine saving relationship with Jesus Christ.

 So what does the Bible say about hypocrites?
 What did Jesus think about hypocrites?
 Why is there so much hypocrisy in many church groups?
 Should people abandon Christianity because of hypocrisy?

 What Did Jesus Think About Hypocrisy & Hypocrites?

 Jesus hated hypocrisy and He was extremely blunt and unapologetic towards religious hypocrites.

 Jesus was not afraid to expose the Scribes, the Pharisees and various Jewish leaders as false teachers and hypocrites (Matthew 23:1-36).

 At least 7 times in Matthew 23:1-36, Jesus deliberately calls out the Jewish leaders and refers to them as “hypocrites”.